mhmoslemi2338/image-processing/README.md

-A galance to the Image-Processing
+<b>A glance to the Image-Processing</b>

-in this project i tried to use some basic methods of image processing with python and at the end i made Qr-code detector
+in this project, I tried to use some basic methods of image processing with python and at the end, I made Qr-code detector

-kernel codes are in the .py files.

 ***************************************************
+-main codes are in the py files.<br>
-- Used images are in the IMAGES.rar
+-Used photos are in the IMAGES.rar<br>
+-pdf files are just for showing results, nothing more.<br>
-- In the QR-detector.pdf i detect Qr with two methods : image-segmentation and pyzbar library
+-QR is detected with two methods: image-segmentation and using pyzbar library<br>
-- In the report.pdf simply i use basic methods with some optimization to show the results